-Welcome!
-Our research group study quantum condensed matter physics.
-Some recent projects are highlighted below.
+My main research interest is theoretical condensed matter physics, for example, the many-body physics of quantum gases and quantum materials.
+Some recent projects are summarized below.
 We have openings for graduate students (GRA) and undergraduate students (summer research assistant or senior research).
-Please contact ezhao2 “at” gmu.edu if you are interested.
+Please contact ezhao2 “at” gmu.edu or drop by my office if you are interested.

 To find the phase diagram of 2D dipolar Fermi gas, we trace the functional renormalization group flow of over 11 thousand running couplings (interaction vertices).
 The winners include an unsuspected, counterintuitive density wave phase.
 Phys.
 Rev. A 94, 033616 (2016).

 Periodic driving turns coupled Kitaev chains to a topological superconductor with chiral edge modes.
 Why and how?
 Zeitschrift fur Naturforschung A, 71(10), 883 (2016).

 We propose a new quantum spin model, dubbed the tripod model, to unify the three models.
 Then we solve for its phase diagram using tensor networks.
 New J. Phys.
 18, 053040 (2016).

 Fermionic atoms on the p-band settle for an unusual spin-disordered ground state, in the midst of the intertwined spin and orbital fluctuations.
 Phys.
 Rev. Lett.
 114, 100406 (2015).

 The edge of a quantum Hall system is a one-way street for electrons.
 We show that periodic kicking leads to a fundamental change to this picture: it is now two-way traffic.
 Phys.
 Rev. Lett.
 112, 026805 (2014).